centreon/centreon-documentation/versioned_docs/version-22.04/getting-started/which-install.md

 ## To install Centreon in production

-- Use the [Centreon ISO](../installation/installation-of-a-central-server/using-centreon-iso.md): if you want to install both the OS (CentOS 7) and Centreon.
 - Use [RPM packages](../installation/installation-of-a-central-server/using-packages.md): if you already have the OS and you only want to install Centreon.
-Centreon supports the following operating systems: CentOS 7, RedHat/OracleLinux 7 or 8.
+Centreon supports the following operating systems: CentOS 7, Alma/RedHat/OracleLinux 7 or 8.

 ## To install Centreon on a Linux distribution that is not supported by Centreon